open/close all folders

 - He Is All Grown Up: In Legion.

 - Healing Hands: A very capable healer, managing to bring back his father from the brink of death among other accomplishments.
+In the Battle for Azeroth cinematic, he brings his entire army back from the brink.

 - Hero with Bad Publicity: After becoming King, quite a few people within the Alliance despise him for his passivity and refusal to act against the Horde, after it seems that the Forsaken left Varian to die at the Broken Shore.
 Genn Greymane and Jaina, in particular, openly condemn his attempts to keep the peace between the two factions.